AsfandyarKhan72/Fe-Cr_CNN/README.md

 - the **gradient-energy coefficient** (`κ`)
 - an **effective mobility parameter** (`M`)

-from microstructural images. :contentReference[oaicite:0]{index=0}
+from microstructural images.

 This repository is intended to support reproducible research and open scientific dissemination by providing code, input-file expectations, and representative workflow documentation for reuse by other researchers.

 ---

-## Repository contents
+## Repository Contents

-- `data/` — input images and CSV labels
+- `src/` — source code for feature extraction, CNN training, evaluation, and inference
-- `train_model.py` — main script for feature extraction, training, evaluation, and experimental inference
+- `data/sample_images/` — representative Fe–Cr spinodal microstructure images
 - `README.md` — project description and usage notes

 ## Requirements